isabekov/fireprog/README.md

 Pack the SDK on MacOS on a real Apple computer and put the packed achive "MacOSX10.11.sdk.tar.xz" to "/opt/osxcross/tarballs".
 In this example, the MacOS cross-compiler is built for **OS X 10.11 El Capitan**, *Darwin version 15*.
-Check compatibility between SDK versions and corresdponding targets in:
+Check compatibility between SDK versions and corresponding targets in:

     /opt/osxcross/tools/osxcross-macports

 If *clang* compiler is already installed, there is no need to build it.
 If not, then proceed as described in

     /opt/osxcross/README.md